 1 Egg whisked with a teaspoon of water for the egg wash

 A stand mixer was used to make and knead the dough for this loaf.
 You may choose to make this by hand, however, the dough is incredibly sticky.
-A mixer is recommended.
+So using a mixer is recommended.

 Making the Christmas spiced fruit dough